ldn-softdev/Rpnn/README.md

 Rpnn has converged at epoch 17 with error: 0.000299919 bash $
 ```
-Now, file `rpn.bin` contains the brain dump of the trained patter and could be reused on the input data:
+Now, file `rpn.bin` contains the brain dump of the trained pattern and could be reused on the input data:
 ```
 bash $ <<<"
 0 0